Resource Pools

 and service

 are required.
-All others are optional, including the scale-related keys listed above.
-The following would scale the intake-head
+All others are optional, including the scale-related keys in Scale settings.

 pools: